Conocybe apala

-Conocybe apala is a basidiomycete fungus and a member of the genus Conocybe.
+Conocybe apala is a basidiomycete fungus belonging to the genus Conocybe.

+The species has been taxonomically reclassified a number of times.
+Until recently, it was also commonly called Conocybe lactea or Conocybe albipes and is colloquially known as the white dunce cap or the milky conecap.

 It is a fairly common fungus, both in North America and Europe, found growing among short green grass.
-Until recently, the species was also commonly called Conocybe lactea or Conocybe albipes and is colloquially known as the white dunce cap or the milky conecap.
-Another common synonym, Bolbitius albipes G.H.
-Otth 1871, places the fungus in the genus Bolbitius.